 is required to receive outgoing messages.channels

 channel, but you can define multiple.
-For example, Github allows conversing with your both on issues and pull requests.
+For example, Github allows conversing with your bot on issues and pull requests.
 Each channel can have its own set of tags and message types.channels["$CHANNEL_NAME"].conversation.tags

 that identifies the conversation in the external service.
 This allows binding the botpress conversation to the external service conversation.
 When sending outgoing message response, this tag will be used to properly route the message to the external service.user.tags